 Managing the condition is necessary to ensure attacks do not happen.
 This includes seeing the doctor for treatment and taking maintenance medications to control the disease.

-Asthma: Having an active lifestyle is possible!
+leading an active lifestyle is possible, even with asthma!

 A common myth and misconception that many have about asthma is that having the condition prevents you from exercising.
 Being asthmatic is not an excuse to stop leading an active and healthy lifestyle.